Small-Area Estimation & Data Fusion · Survey Methodology · Statistical Software

 Multi-tenant analytics platform for health-data evidence generation

 Sole architect and developer.
-Architectural sandbox isolation (cross-org reads return 404 by design, not just by access control), lifecycle and classification governance with audit logs, AI-assisted analysis where every output persists with full provenance — model, prompt, code, tokens, cost, timestamp.
+Architectural sandbox isolation (cross-org reads return 404 by design, not just by access control), lifecycle and classification governance with audit logs, AI-assisted analysis where every output persists with full provenance: model, prompt, code, tokens, cost, timestamp.
 327 passing tests including structural CI invariants, cross-org sandbox enforcement, existence-leak contracts, and quota correctness.
-Built deliberately to model the reproducibility and tenant-safety properties that regulated RWE work requires.
+Built so that survey-correct estimation is reproducible and auditable by construction: every number can be re-run from its inputs.

 Sandbox isolation AI-with-provenance Lifecycle governance Reproducibility primitives Fail-closed auth